This is adapted from a recipe I found in an La Cucina Delle Regioni D’Italia by Antonella Santolini.

 salt and freshly ground black pepper

-1. Wash and dry the rabbit, keeping the liver separate.
+Pat the rabbit dry, keeping the liver separate.
 Season the pieces well.

-2. Heat the olive oil in a heavy-based saucepan or casserole dish and add the rabbit, a few pieces at a time, and brown them nicely.
+Heat the 2 tablespoons of olive oil in a heavy-based saucepan or casserole dish and add the rabbit, a few pieces at a time, and brown them nicely.
 Remove from the pan and continue until all the rabbit pieces are golden.

-5. Whilst that is bubbling, heat the 2 teaspoons of oil in a small frying pan and season the liver with salt and pepper.
+Whilst it’s bubbling, heat the 2 teaspoons of oil in a small frying pan and season the liver with salt and pepper.
 Add the slivered garlic to the hot oil until it is just fragrant — a couple of seconds — and then add the liver, cooking it for a minute each side.
 Remove with a slotted spoon and set aside.